Q. Is this resistance?

 Our sales representatives, agronomists and dealers work with growers to understand the circumstances and the history of the field to provide agronomic solutions that maximize productivity.

 In addition, we have a number of technical reps in the field that are focused specifically on insect management and working with key academics.
 They provide information and training to our sales teams, agronomy staff, and our technical representatives to provide the best recommendations to our dealers and customers.
+Monsanto continues to promote the adoption of integrated pest management practices which we believe is a sustainable way to protect the durability of Bt products.

 Q. How widespread was the soybean variant issue in Illinois that was publicized in 2013?

 The western corn rootworm soybean variant was found in high numbers in a few counties in Illinois.
-The area in which the soybean variant has was found is consistent with where the soybean variant was first identified in the mid-1990’s.
+The area in which the soybean variant has was found is consistent with where the soybean variant was first identified in the mid-1990s.
 While the western corn rootworm variant populations have largely diminished over the past several years, thanks to such practices as planting rootworm-protected corn and higher levels of management within soybeans, this is still an important corn pest that needs to be managed in localized areas.
 The best management practices Monsanto recommends for farmers remain the most effective way to manage insect pests, including the corn rootworm soybean variant.
 In areas where the western corn rootworm variant is present, it’s a good practice to monitor and scout your soybean fields for potential beetle populations.